StockSharp/doc/en/topics/api/strategies/event_model/samples/rule_ticks.md

-# Tick Trade Rules Strategy
+# Rules for Tick Trades

 ## Overview